Anatomiclab/GastroFLOW/README.md

 Script outputs:

-External_.csv: *.csv* file containing the predicted results for the external test data.
-It includes the average score, the minimum number of positive tiles required to be classified as suspicious positive, the actual number of positive tiles, and the diagnosis.
+External_.csv: *.csv* file containing the predicted results for case using external validation dataset.
+It includes the cases ID, GCNet's predicted scores (malignancy prediction scores) of the top 20% **(tiled images probability threshold)** tile images in each WSI, the minimum number of P-CA tiles required to be classified as suspicious for positive, the actual number of P-CA tiles, and the predicted diagnosis label **("suspective positive" indicates suspicious for carcinoma, while "negative" indicates benign)**.

 Step 5: Run script: `Post_processing\Tile_Case_Stage2_generation.py`